LaureiVarju/TTS-projects/README.md

 [Week 5 - Angular Projects](https://github.com/LaureiVarju/TTS-projects/tree/master/HOMEWORK_Michelle_Dilzell/Angular%20HW%202%20-%20Services%20and%20DI)
 The majority of this week has been spent on updating Github pages and refining and building upon an Angular project that includes basic routing, dependency injection, interactive forms, and animations.
 Some Java instruction has also begun.

+[Weeks 6 and 7]
+Continued work on Java concepts